rewinfrey/ActionLogic/README.md

 In addition to the above default types it is possible to also validate against user defined types.

 ### Custom Type Validations
-If you would like to validate the type of attributes on a given `context` with your applications custom classes, `ActionLogic` is happy to provide that functionality.
+If you would like to validate the type of attributes on a given `context` with your application's classes, `ActionLogic` is happy to provide that functionality.

 Let's consider the following example: